If you’re craving chocolate during pregnancy you are certainly not alone.

 Experts believe pregnant women crave chocolate for two main reasons:

-- Chocolate offers a sugar boost that provides a temporary pick-me-up.
+- It offers a sugar boost that provides a temporary pick-me-up.

-- Chocolate is a comforting food that offers more value than pure nutrition.
+- It is a comforting food that offers more value than pure nutrition.
 This is because for many people it has nostalgic or sentimental value.

 Chocolate also contains B vitamins and as we covered above it’s high in antioxidants, so that might also be why your body craves it.

-But for a lot of women the more likely reason for your craving is because chocolate has the ability to reduce your stress levels and boost your mood.
+But for a lot of women the more likely reason for your craving is because it has the ability to reduce your stress levels and boost your mood.

 Can You Eat Chocolate During Your First Trimester?